meagher-ryan-norc/mcbs-data-site/readme.md

 `npm start` runs a local development server via Browsersync at `http://localhost:8080` and compiles code to a `public` folder.
 Changes to `src` files will recompile and auto-refresh in the browser.

+NOTE: The Content Security Policy must either include `'unsafe-inline'` in the `script-src` or temporarily commented out for Browsersync to auto-refresh the development server.

 ## Development

 ### SRC vs PUBLIC